Skip to main content

 Context

-Start with one risky node only.
-VerifiedX checks a pending high-impact action using what the agent is about to do, what it has already done in the run, the evidence gathered before the action, and upstream context when the node is part of a multi-agent or agent+human workflow.
+VerifiedX checks the pending action using what the agent is about to do, what it already did in the run, compact evidence from prior tool calls, and upstream context when the node is part of a multi-agent or agent+human workflow.

 Success criteria